yi-ji/NeteaseMusicAbroad/README.md

 2. `pip install twisted requests pyquery --user`

 #### macOS
-Everytime before you launch NeteaseMusic:<br/>
-Just enter the folder and double-click "NeteaseMusicHelper".
+Enter the folder and double-click "NeteaseMusicHelper".
 See the success info and then be free to close it, enjoy your music.

 #### Linux
 Do this at the first time: <br/>